PHJArea217/u-relay-tproxy/README.txt

  message.
 Not implemented here, but can still be a future idea.
 * Applications written in golang (go) can be compiled with gccgo to make a dynamically linked executable which uses libc functions to make system calls.
- Such an executable can be used for LD_PRELOAD.
+ Such an executable can be used with LD_PRELOAD.

 `make PARACONTAINERIZATION=1` makes a "paracontainerzed" (similar to paravirtualization, but with containers instead of virtual machines)